joshua678/Oldschool-RuneScape-Item-Price-Prediction/README.md

 This notebook models and simulates historical item price data, collected through the Old School RuneScape Wiki API.
+All training and simulation output is included in the notebook.
+Training data is not included.